The Art of Meaning Making

 Biomimicry

-Co-written with Future Value advisor and biomimicry expert Michaela Emch, this series offers original lenses on power and innovation, informed by the wisdom of nature.
+Co-written with Future Value Global co-advisor and biomimicry expert Michaela Emch, this series offers original lenses on power and innovation, informed by the wisdom of nature.

 What is learning

 My early professional life unfolded in universities, teaching languages and linguistics.
 Pedagogy is core to my practice.
 This series shares reflections on what learning is and how it happens.
-Including this feature post, where I reflect on writing a PhD: that it is just as much about becoming a doctor.
+Including this feature post, where I reflect on writing a PhD, and what it means not to produce a thesis, but to become a doctor.

 Meaning-making